 Foster Care Requirements

-In foster care, the goal is for children to be provided with a temporary home until their biological parents are able to care for them again.
+In foster care, the goal is for children to be provided with a temporary home until their biological parents can care for them again.
 In some cases, biological parents may have their rights terminated by the court.
 These children will then become available for adoption and will need adoptive families.
-There are currently many waiting children up for adoption whose parents have had their parental rights terminated and are in need of their forever family.
+There are currently many waiting children up for adoption whose parents have had their parental rights terminated and need their forever family.

 Finding Adoption Agencies in Michigan